 Suffering from extreme anxiety, especially after experiencing relative calm, can cause serious distress for individuals who are already struggling with an anxiety disorder.
 This side effect is worsened by the fact that Xanax has a very short “half-life,” which means that the drug leaves the body very quickly after it is taken.
 Consequently, some users may experience withdrawal symptoms between doses, even when taking it exactly as prescribed.
 Since alprazolam offers immediate benefits and undesirable side effects, even with proper usage the risk for addiction is very high.

 Xanax addiction is one of the fastest growing prescription drug addictions in the United States.
 Individuals abuse this drug by:

 - Chewing pills

-When abused, Xanax is highly addictive.
-Consequently, individuals who struggle with Xanax addiction need a constant pill supply.
+When abused, alprazolam is highly addictive.
+Consequently, individuals who struggle with addiction need a constant pill supply.
 Some users may “doctor shop” in order to obtain as many prescriptions as possible.
-Other users may purchase Xanax from street dealers or even steal from friends.
+Other users may purchase from street dealers or even steal from friends.

 Side effects of Xanax abuse include:

 - Impaired motor skills